-According to Medical University of Vienna, Austria, hypnotherapy is still one of the most effective Irritable Bowel Syndrome treatment methods and can also alleviate symptoms.
+According to Medical University of Vienna, Austria, hypnotherapy is still one of the most effective IBS (Irritable Bowel Syndrome) treatment methods and can also alleviate symptoms.

-Individuals who suffer from stress-related Irritable Bowel Syndrome have a distinctive microbial signature in their gut.
-Now, studies conducted by a research group at Medical University of Vienna’s Division of Gastroenterology and Hepatology, has found that holistic, hypnosis therapy is significantly more effective at implementing Irritable Bowel Syndrome treatment than symptomatic or probiotic treatment alone.
+Individuals who suffer from stress-related IBS have a distinctive microbial signature in their gut.
+Now, studies conducted by a research group at Medical University of Vienna’s Division of Gastroenterology and Hepatology, has found that holistic, hypnosis therapy is significantly more effective at implementing IBS treatment than symptomatic or probiotic treatment alone.

 Psychologically distressed IBS sufferers display a distinguishing microbial signature

-Internist and psychotherapist Gabriele Moser explained: “A comparison of completed stress questionnaires with associated stool samples showed a correlation between the incidence of specific gut bacteria and psychological distress such as stress, depression and/or anxiety.
+Internist and psychotherapist Gabriele Moser explained the IBS and stress connection: “A comparison of completed stress questionnaires with associated stool samples showed a correlation between the incidence of specific gut bacteria and psychological distress such as stress, depression and/or anxiety.

 “This validates the importance of the so-called gut-brain axis, the relationship between the gut microbiome and the mind.”

 For this reason, many research and treatment approaches focus on restoring an ideal balance in the patient’s gut flora by means of probiotic diets (e.g. using food supplements).
-However, as Moser’s study group discovered in a further study, a holistic, psychosomatic approach (hypnosis therapy) works even better.
+However, as Moser’s study group discovered in a further study, a holistic, psychosomatic approach (hypnosis therapy) works even better for healing IBS.